eggboixd/eggboixd/README.md

-Here’s a categorized update to better organize your profile:

----

 # 💫 About Me:
 A 3rd-semester undergraduate student studying Informatics Engineering at ITS Surabaya.
 My journey has just started, and I still have so much to learn.